 Mascara, eyeliner and bacteria can all coat the surface of your eyelash curler.
 None of that sounds very conducive to good eye health.
 A curler should be cleaned at least weekly; daily if you have sensitive eyes or any type of eye infection.

-- To clean the curler, wet a cotton pad or ball with rubbing alcohol and wipe down all the surfaces that come in contact with your eyes.
+- To clean the curler, wet a cotton pad or ball with rubbing alcohol or hydrogen peroxide and wipe down all the surfaces that come in contact with your eyes.

 - Rinse with plain cool water because the alcohol may dry out any rubber or plastic components.